dominicventura19/MLEmployeeAttrition/README.md

 1-2Boost is the XGBoost for the subset of the dataset.

-1-2Logistic is the logistic model for the subset of the dataset.
+1-2Logistic is the Logistic Model for the subset of the dataset.

 YearsAtCompany1or2 is roughly the same EDA from the entire subset but now just on the subset for people who worked at the company for 1-2 years.